galaxyproject/training-material/topics/ecology/tutorials/x-array-map-plot/tutorial.md

 > ### {% icon hands_on %} Hands-on: netCDF dataset with Xarray metadata Galaxy Tool for the hourly plots
 >
 > 1. {% tool [NetCDF xarray Metadata Info](toolshed.g2.bx.psu.edu/repos/ecology/xarray_metadata_info/xarray_metadata_info/0.15.1) %} with the following parameters:
->    - {% icon param-file %} *"Netcdf file"*: `outfile_17.nc` (Input dataset).
+>    - {% icon param-file %} *"Netcdf file"*: `outfile_17.nc`.
 The meta data generated from this step can be used for second file too due to same meta-data of both the datasets(which is quite obvious).
 >
 >
 > 2. View {% icon galaxy-eye%} the two generated outputs: